dlax/pglift/docs/tutorials/cli.rst

       Initialize a PostgreSQL instance

     Options:
       --version VERSION            Postgresql version.
       --port PORT                  Tcp port the postgresql instance will be listening to.
       --state [started|stopped]    Runtime state.
+      --surole-password TEXT       Super-user role password.
+      --replication-password TEXT  Replication role password.
       --standby-for FOR            Dsn of primary for streaming replication.
       --standby-slot SLOT          Replication slot name.
       --prometheus-port PORT       Tcp port for the web interface and telemetry of prometheus.
       --help                       Show this message and exit.

 Creating an instance: